 5. Enter your live music events

-A lot of our web traffic is for the live music listings, so if you have an upcoming live music event, don’t forget to add it.
+A lot of our web traffic is for live music listings, so if you have an upcoming live music event, don’t forget to add it.
 Any event you enter that’s happening in Manitoba is automatically added to the online listings portal and our free MB Live concert-finding app, which are accessed by thousands of people every month.
 You can include venue details, date, poster art, ticket links, advance and door ticket prices, and any other artists and promoters involved.

 6. Add new releases to your discography